 Last year, you helped more than 9.8 million people access the career, family and financial support services they needed to succeed.
 Your impact doesn’t end there — the planet also benefits when you choose to ditch the dumpster and drop your items at Goodwill.
-Since 2012, you’ve helped keep billions of pounds of clothing and household items out of landfills.
+Over the past few years alone, you’ve helped keep billions of pounds of clothing and household items out of landfills.

 Being a job creator is easy!
 Just follow these three steps.